 How harmful are Permethrin fumes while treating clothing?

-It is recommended that treating clothing with the permethrin aerosol be performed outdoors.
+It is recommended that treating clothing with the permethrin be performed outdoors.
 If the treatment is accidentally carried out indoors, no adverse health effects are expected based upon calculations of inhaled dose.
 However, individuals with breathing problems, such as asthma, may be at greater risk.
 The odor arising from treating fabric with permethrin is mostly from the aerosol propellants rather than from the insect repellent itself.

 How much Permethrin comes off clothing when laundered?

 A strong bond is formed between permethrin and most fabrics.
 In fact, some insect repellency was observed in military uniforms following 50 launderings.
-However, the uniforms were treated using an absorption method instead of the aerosol can.
+However, the uniforms were treated using an absorption method instead of the spray bottle.
 In studies performed by the U.S. Army, about 20 to 30 percent of the permethrin treatment was removed after the first laundering.
 Thereafter, about 3 to 5 percent was lost to each cycle through ten launderings.

 Studies in animals have demonstrated that no skin irritation or sensitization is expected following direct application.
 In a controlled human study, permethrin did not cause significant skin irritation or sensitization when tested in 200 subjects.
 No significant skin effects are expected from wearing permethrin-treated clothing.

 Standard Post via the Australia Post Road Freight Network.
 2-7 business days delivery to 98% of Australian population.